Rockset Concepts, Design & Architecture

 In the normal course of operations, an ingester worker serializes a source object and writes it straight to the log store.
 However, if the input dataset is tens of GB large, this can stress out the log store.
 In bulk load mode, Rockset uses S3 as a bulk-data queue instead of the log store.
 Only the metadata is written to log store instead.
 This mode also leverages larger leaf pods to be able to configure RocksDB with larger memtables.
 For indexing the data, the leaves tail the messages from the log store, examine at the message header, locate the Rockset document either from the message itself or from the corresponding S3 object, and index it into RocksDB-Cloud.
 The bulk leaves also fully compact the data and then start moving this compacted data over to regular leaves once the collection is ready to serve queries.

-Figure 6: How a document is represented using Rockset’s Converged Indexing
+Figure 6: How a document is represented using Rockset’s Converged Index

 As a result, it is optimized for multiple access patterns, including key-value, time-series, document, search and aggregation queries.
-The goal of the Converged Indexing is to optimize query performance, without knowing in advance what the shape of the data is or what type of queries are expected.
+The goal of converged indexing is to optimize query performance, without knowing in advance what the shape of the data is or what type of queries are expected.
 This means that point lookups and aggregate queries both need to be extremely fast.
 Our P99 latency for filter queries on terabytes of data is in the low milliseconds.

 The following examples demonstrate how different indexes can be used to accelerate different types of queries.